jonlpersson/ed-latimore/site/_posts/2022-07-25-my-review-of-the-bosley-revitalizer-272-laser-cap.md

 I think my hair loss started around age 23.
 At the very least, that’s when people close to me could notice my thinning hair.
 By 27, I was between level 3 and 4 on the Norwood-Hamilton androgenetic alopecia baldness scale.

+In other words, I was falling victim to the dreaded male pattern baldness.

 ![I was 33 in these pictures](/assets/images/drafts/losing-hair-early.png "I was 33 in these pictures"){: width="400" height="225"}

 I tried minoxidil.
 Maybe it worked.
 Maybe it didn’t.
 I’ll never be completely sure because minoxidil is great at stopping hair loss, but it doesn't quickly regrow hair.
 I tried oral finasteride for a month, but I stopped after I started to get a painful throbbing in my testicles.